jonathanasdf/Discord-Music-Status/README.md

 ###### Finding Login Token
 1. While on the Discord Desktop app press `ctrl + shift + i`
-2. Switch to `console` tab
+2. Switch to `Application` tab
-3. type `localStorage.token` and press enter
+3. Look at token key in Local Storage
 4. Copy the token inside the quotation marks